 - Remove several trees located in the walkway area that pose a potential hazard and/or constrain path improvements

-- Install trash cans and enhance the level of trail maintenance
+- Install landscaping and irrigation along the trail

 In its current condition, the trail has limited user appeal and has been a source of concern for neighbors.
 Parts of the trail have a narrow walking area and uneven surface.
 Lack of public access rights at the south end, through the Crossroads Apartments, has constrained the ability to fully develop the trail and mark it as a through connection.